emacs-mirror/emacs/mps/manual/source/topic/root.rst

     :c:func:`mps_root_create_fmt` and :c:func:`mps_root_create_table`,
     the client program will not write to the root at all.

+    .. deprecated:: starting with version 1.111.

+        This was introduced in the hope of being able to maintain a :term:`remembered set` for the root without needing a :term:`write barrier`, but it can't work as described, since you can never make a valid registered root containing any references.

 .. c:macro:: MPS_RM_PROT

     The :term:`root mode` for :term:`protectable roots`.
-This tells the MPS that it may place a :term:`write barrier` on any :term:`page` which any part of the :term:`root` covers.
+This tells the MPS that it may place a :term:`barrier (1)` on any :term:`page` which any part of the :term:`root` covers.
 No :term:`format method` or :term:`scan method` (except for the one for this root) may write data in this root.
 They may read it.